ryan-roemer/node-sunny/docs/development.md

 cloud account and delete all "``sunnyjs-livetest-*``" containers.

 Note that live tests *can* randomly fail due to cloud provider service, network, throttling, etc. issues.
+In particular, (anecdotally) Google Storage is much more apt to random failures than AWS.
 For example, sometimes Google Storage will return "bucket not found" for containers that clearly exist (in a manner that other cloud clients like CyberDuck throw a similar error).
+Also, Google Storage throws throttling errors (``SlowDown`` error code) on occasion.
+Throttling retries are on the list of future enhancements, but for the present, the live tests just have to deal with intermittent failures.
-Make sure to check your appropriate cloud status if the tests are failing in unusual or unexpected ways.
+Finally, make sure to check your appropriate cloud status if the tests are failing in unusual or unexpected ways.

 To run the live tests, first create a configuration JavaScript file to be ``require``'ed by Node: